Modeling Gravitational Wave Bias from 3D Power Spectra of Spectroscopic Surveys: Galaxy catalog

 \subsection{Physical properties of galaxies in SDSS DR7}

 As previously mentioned in Section \ref{sec:Phenomenological approach}, we select host galaxies based on their astrophysical properties, including SFR, stellar mass, and metallicity.
-In what follows, we briefly describe the procedure for obtaining the value of these parameters for galaxies in the SDSS DR7 catalog. \begin{itemize} \item \textbf{Stellar mass in SDSS DR7:} In SDSS DR7, stellar mass estimation uses both observational data and theoretical models.
-Specifically, the stellar mass is calculated using the Spectral Energy Distributions (SEDs) of galaxies observed in the SDSS and 2MASS bands, ugrizJHK,\footnote{For more information see: \url{http://sdss.physics.nyu.edu/vagc/kcorrect.html}} fitting a stellar population synthesis model for the SED with redshift fixed to the spectroscopic measurement, and finding the best-fit stellar mass \cite{2005AJ....129.2562B,Blanton_2007}.
-Note that stellar masses in the catalog are in units of $M_{\odot}/ h^2 $, which we convert to $M_{\odot}$ using $h=0.67$, the value favored by fitting the $\Lambda$CDM model to \textit{Planck} cosmic microwave background (CMB) observations \cite{2020}. \item \textbf{SFR in SDSS DR7:} To calculate the SFR in the SDSS DR7 catalog, we use measurements of following two parameters corresponding to star formation history obtained from the stellar population synthesis fitting: \begin{itemize} \item{\textbf{B1000} is the ``birth-rate parameter'' over the past 1 Gyr, as defined by Eq.~16 in \cite{Blanton_2007}.
+In what follows, we briefly describe the procedure for obtaining the value of these parameters for galaxies in the SDSS DR7 catalog. \begin{itemize} \item \textbf{Stellar mass in SDSS DR7:} In SDSS DR7, stellar mass estimation in the NYU VAGC uses both observational data and theoretical models.
+Specifically, the stellar mass is calculated using the Spectral Energy Distributions (SEDs) of galaxies observed in the SDSS and 2MASS bands, $ugrizJHK$,\footnote{For more information see: \url{http://sdss.physics.nyu.edu/vagc/kcorrect.html}} fitting a stellar population synthesis model for the SED with redshift fixed to the spectroscopic measurement, and finding the best-fit stellar mass \cite{2005AJ....129.2562B,Blanton_2007}.
+Note that stellar masses in the catalog are in units of $M_{\odot}/ h^2 $, which we convert to $M_{\odot}$ using $h=0.67$, the value favored by fitting the $\Lambda$CDM model to \textit{Planck} cosmic microwave background (CMB) observations \cite{2020}. \item \textbf{SFR in SDSS DR7:} To calculate the SFR in the SDSS DR7 catalog, we again use the measurements from the NYU VAGC.
+These parameters correspond to star the formation history obtained from the stellar population synthesis fitting to the SDSS and 2MASS bands: \begin{itemize} \item{\textbf{B1000} is the ``birth-rate parameter'' over the past 1 Gyr, as defined by Eq.~16 in \cite{Blanton_2007}.
 That is, it measures the fraction of total star formation that has occurred over the past 1 Gyr:

 } \item{\textbf{INTSFH} is the integral of the star formation rate over cosmic history :

 } \end{itemize} Therefore, the average SFR over the past 1 Gyr for each galaxy is calculated as \cite{2005AJ....129.2562B,Blanton_2007}